Send the link below via email or IMCopy

 Events: Settlers warned of the impending attack.
 Settlers gathered in the house of Colonel Andrew Donnally.
 Native Americans attacked at dawn while settlers were sleeping.
 Settlers defended stockade during attack.
 Captain Arbuckle arrived with a company of 60 men and the Native Americans fled.

 Location: Near Wheeling (5 years after first battle at Fort Henry)

 Events: 40 Brit soldiers and 238 Native Americans attack fort - majority of fort's defenders are women & children.
 Elizabeth Zane risked her life to get gunpowder when supply was low.
 Able to drive off fort's attackers.

 Revolutionary War ended.

-Treaty of Paris formally ended American Revolution.
-British agreed to abandon their forts in the West &, in return, American government told the British they would repay money America owed Great Britian.
+Treaty of Paris of 1783 formally ended American Revolution.
+British agreed to abandon their forts in the West &, in return, American government told the British they would repay money America owed Great Britain.

 George Washington chosen by Continental Congress to lead the new American army.